Meta Layoffs: What Canadian Employees Should Know Before Signing Anything

 Potential impact areas may include:

-• Reality Labs product and hardware roles (VR/AR-related teams) (Bloomberg).
+• Reality Labs product and hardware roles associated with virtual reality and augmented reality initiatives (Bloomberg).

 Severance Packages for Meta Employees in Canada